On this page

 FastAPI auto-generates interactive docs at http://localhost:8000/docs.
 Before writing any debug code, test your endpoint directly in Swagger UI.

-Tip: Swagger UI is generated from your actual Pydantic models — it shows exactly what FastAPI expects.
+Tip: Swagger UI is generated from your actual Pydantic models.
+It shows exactly what FastAPI expects.
 If your request body matches the Swagger schema and still fails, the bug is inside your route function, not in the request.

-For 422 errors specifically: the /docs schema shows required vs optional fields, expected types, and field constraints.
+For 422 errors specifically, the /docs schema shows required vs optional fields, expected types, and field constraints.
 Compare your actual request against it directly.

 Step 3: Add Structured Logging